rashmikanaveen/MediBox_220734B/Readme.md

    - The system continuously monitors the environment.
    - Displays warnings if the temperature exceeds 32°C or drops below 24°C, or if the humidity goes out of the 65%-80% range.

+5. **Light Intensity Monitoring**:
+   - LDR readings are taken at regular intervals (default: 5 seconds).
+   - Average values are calculated over a configurable period (default: 2 minutes) and sent to the Node-RED dashboard.
+   - The dashboard includes a numerical display, chart, and sliders for configuration.

+6. **Dynamic Shaded Sliding Window**:
+   - The servo motor adjusts the window angle based on light intensity and temperature.
+   - The angle is calculated using the environmental equation provided above.
+   - Users can adjust parameters (`θoffset`, `γ`, `Tmed`) via the Node-RED dashboard.

 ---

 ## Circuit Diagram